collective/ZopeSkel/zopeskel/templates/plone_hosting/README.txt

 add an entry to the crontab entry for the account user for your site::

   # Rotate plone.org logfiles at 06:00
-  0 6 * * * /usr/sbin/logrotate /srv/plone.org/etc/logrotate.conf
+  0 6 * * * /usr/sbin/logrotate --state /srv/plone.org/var/logrotate.status /srv/plone.org/etc/logrotate.conf

 Selecting product and package versions